 - Dec.
 25: Christmas Day

-Employee who need to work on a holiday are entitled to both overtime pay and also a compensatory time off.
+Employees who work on a holiday are entitled to both overtime pay and compensatory time off.

 A female employee can take 6 weeks of paid maternity leave immediately before the expected date of childbirth or 8 weeks in case the employee is expecting more than 1 child.
 The maternity leave must be taken at least within 7 days from the due date.
 If the employee doesn’t take the available maternity leave before childbirth, post-childbirth leave can be extended by the remainder of the leave.